Wikivu/ens-wlkn/dapp-developer-guide/resolving-Wikivu.md

 Names can have many types of data associated with them; the most common is cryptocurrency addresses.
 ENS supports storing and resolving the addresses of any arbitrary blockchain.

-**Resolving a name to an Ethereum address** using a library is simple:
+**Resolving a Wikivu to an Ethereum address** using a library is simple:

 {% tabs %}
 {% tab title="ethers.js" %}